benbalter/benbalter.github.com/_posts/2015-07-20-write-corporate-blog-posts-as-a-human.md

 In addition to the above, grammar, spelling, tone and style go without saying.
 There are many style guides out there, but [18F's](https://18f.gsa.gov/2015/07/06/18f-content-guide/) seems to be the most web-centric among them.
 When blogging, you should be writing for the web (links, informal tone, etc.) and you should use the opportunity to show some corporate personality.
 Even better, [collaborate using CI and Git flow](http://zachholman.com/posts/how-github-writes-blog-posts/).

 From infomercials to press releases, we've been trained to think corporations must speak a certain way, but that's far from the case.
 In fact, corporations don't speak.
 The humans that make them up do.
 It's a challenge to unlearn the anti-patterns that surround us, but it's possible to foster a corporate culture whereby interacting with users is seen as a conversation, not a shouting match amongst competitors.
 Follow these rules, empower your humans to talk to other humans, and your users will respond accordingly.

+[^credit]: Some of these rules are adopted from GitHub's own internal blog guidelines, a document that was authored well before 2012 when it was added to version control, but `git blame` suggests credit should be given to @defunkt, @kneath, @tnm, @holman, and @kcshearon among likely many others.